 In order to achieve this, we help Small and Medium Enterprises to specialize and strengthen their business models through exchanges between universities, professionals and experts from different areas, while also raising awareness among all actors from producers, designers, and consumers so that they are fundamental elements of the systemic change towards the sustainable fashion industry.

 “Hecho por Nosotros has an important role to promote and protect sustainability not only in the textile industry, but in all global value chains and beyond”

 Adriana Marina - founder

-Our work is contributing to exports and market shares in Argentina, Bolivia and Peru, which drive income and employment generation, improving in particular the livelihoods of local communities engaged in the sourcing and processing of Camelid fibres.
+Our work is contributing to exports and market shares in Argentina, Bolivia, and Peru, which drive income and employment generation, improving in particular the livelihoods of local communities engaged in the sourcing and processing of Camelid fibers.

 The main areas of our work are:

 Camelids sector, as well as the whole textile industry and its global value chains, have a manifested need for increased traceability and sustainability of sourcing and processing practices.
 Furthermore, the Andean camelids sector has a strong demand for technical assistance to link producers directly to markets in order to improve MSME's capacity to trade semi-finished and finished products internationally, including improving skills and processing standards to comply with international quality and processing standards.